openstack/training-guides/doc/upstream-training/source/website/index.rst

 These can significantly slow down the speed at which newcomers are successful at integrating their own roadmap into that of the OpenStack project.

-We've designed a training program to help professional developers negotiate this hurdle.
-It shows them how to ensure their bug fix or feature is accepted in the OpenStack project in a minimum amount of time.
-The educational program requires students to work on real-life bug fixes or new features during two days of real-life classes and online mentoring, until the work is accepted by OpenStack.
-The live two-day class teaches them to navigate the intricacies of the project's technical tools and social interactions.
-In a followup session, the students benefit from individual online sessions to help them resolve any remaining problems they might have.
+We've designed a training program to share knowledge about the different ways of contributing to OpenStack like providing new features, writing documentation, participating in working groups, and so forth.
+The educational program is built on the principle of open collaboration and will teach the students how to find information and navigate the intricacies of the project’s technical tools and social interactions in order to get their contributions accepted.
+The live one and a half day class is focusing on hands-on practice like the students can use a prepared development environment to learn how to test, prepare and upload new code snippets or documentation for review.
+The attendees are also given the opportunity to join a mentoring program to get further help and guidance on their journey to become an active and successful member of the OpenStack community.

 For more information, see :doc:`upstream-details`.